guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 <div class="circle circle--m circle--whole-pot"></div>

-# Take your whole pot in one go
+# Take your whole pension pot in one go

 ## Overview